VisionLearningGroup/taskcv-2017-public/classification_track/README.md

     # ..G
     $ wget http://csr.bu.edu/ftp/visda17/clf/train.tar
-    # if link does not work, you can use the backup:
     $ tar xvf train.tar

     # 2.8G
     $ wget http://csr.bu.edu/ftp/visda17/clf/validation.tar
     $ tar xvf validation.tar

+    # if link[s] do not work or download speed is low, you can use the backup google drive
+    # ...

 Images are structured in folders as